devintel-lab/docs/bounding_boxes/detectron2.md

 ### 2) Register a Dataset with detectron2

 This step is where you tell detectron2 how to load the data from the JSON file you made in step 1).
-To do this you must "register" the dataset
+To do this you must "register" the dataset.

-You can see an example [dataset registration script](https://github.com/devintel-lab/detectron2/blob/main/datasets/home15.py) for experiment 15 in the dataset folder of the detectron2 repo.
+You can see an example of a [dataset registration script](https://github.com/devintel-lab/detectron2/blob/main/datasets/home15.py) for experiment 15 in the dataset folder of the detectron2 repo.

 This involves defining a function which returns a list of python dictionaries with all the dataset info.
 This list of dictionaries are what's encoded in the JSON file we made in step 1), and we can load and return this data structure as demonstrated in the dataset registration script mentioned previously: